 Camping on the way to Milford Sound (and other options)

-Our pitch in the Fjordlands for two nights was at Gunn’s Camp, a secluded little family-run spot an hour’s drive from Milford Sound.
 We were gutted to find out that this place was destroyed in a storm in 2020, but we wanted to still mention it here to keep its memory alive!
-There’s a cool museum on site as well as hidden swimming holes and glowworm viewing spots, and it’s possible the family will rebuild it at some point.
+It had a great little museum on site as well as hidden swimming holes and glowworm viewing spots, and it’s possible the family will rebuild it at some point.

 State Highway 94 is the road that meanders all the way up to Milford Sound, and there are a few campsites you can stop along the way.
-Cascade Creek Campsite is a great budget option, as it’s one of the government-run sites and is only NZD 15 per person in the 2022/23 season.
+Cascade Creek Campsite is a great budget option, as it’s one of the government-run sites and is only NZD 15 per person in the 2023/24 season.

 Milford Sound Lodge is an incredible place to stay with private views of the riverfront and mountains – but it’s expensive!
 Worth it if you really want to make this a once-in-a-lifetime experience and you’re not working on a tight backpacker budget.